Green Banana Run Down

 Instructions

-- Separate green bananas from the stem and wash bananas.
-Using a sharp knife cut through or cut off the ends.
-Make a cut along the side of the banana, cutting only through the skin, not deep into the flesh.
+- Separate green bananas from the stem and wash them.
+Using a sharp knife, cut through or cut off the ends.
+Cut the side of the banana, cutting only through the skin, not deep into the flesh.

 - Stir in tomatoes, thyme, allspice, Creole Seasoning, coconut milk, Scotch bonnet pepper and salt to taste.